rishab2818/vehicletele/README.md

-# command to run java program
+# Command to run Java program
 **To Compile** : make

 **To Run** : make run

 **To Clean**: make clean

-# Commands to run kafka, Zookeper
+# Commands to run Kafka, Zookeper

 > cd C:\zookeeper